 For your information, here is the list of medicines we took for our trip (reconditioned in small plastic bags identified and with their leaflets):

-Treatment of mild to moderate pain and / or fever: take it absolutely in the form of capsules, because soluble powder can be difficult to use if there is no drinking water nearby… and in general, Paracetamol is better preserved than aspirin!
+Treatment of mild to moderate pain and / or fever: take it in the form of capsules, because soluble powder can be difficult to use if there is no drinking water nearby… and in general, Paracetamol is better preserved than aspirin!

-Help with difficult digestion
+Help for difficult digestion

 Antibiotic broad-spectrum, to be taken only in case of serious infection such as suspicion of malaria and on medical advice…

 Disinfectant spray, to prefer to a iodine solution which does not keep very long after opening.